aspose-total/Aspose.Total-Products/total/en/android-java/conversion/doc-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to ODP in Android Apps or Online App" h2="DOC to ODP conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to convert documents from one format to another for various reasons.
+For example, you may need to convert a DOC file to ODP in order to make it easier to share with other users or to make it compatible with other applications.

+<h2>How Aspose.Total Helps for Doc to ODP Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOC file to ODP, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOC file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as ODP.
+Aspose.Total for Android via Java is a set of File Format Automation libraries that can help you automate the document conversion process in your Android applications.
+In order to convert DOC file to ODP, you can first use document manipulation API Aspose.Words for Android Java to convert DOC file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as ODP.

+Aspose.Words for Android Java is a powerful document manipulation API that enables you to convert DOC files to HTML with just a few lines of code.
+It also provides features such as document manipulation, document conversion, text extraction, and more.

+Aspose.Slides for Android Java is a powerful PowerPoint API that enables you to create, edit, and save presentations in ODP format.
+It also provides features such as slide manipulation, text manipulation, shape manipulation, and more.

+By using Aspose.Total for Android via Java, you can easily automate the document conversion process in your Android applications.
+It provides a comprehensive set of APIs that can help you quickly and easily convert documents from one format to another.
+With Aspose.Total for Android via Java, you can easily convert DOC files to ODP with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}